MartinBloedorn/ltest/README.md

 In its current form, this library does require a `printf` compliant call.
 Support for floating point prints is not assumed.

-Also, the library makes use of two GCC extensions, `__attribute__((unused))` and `__attribute__((constructor))`, so ensure that these are available on your system.
+Also, the library makes use of two GCC extensions, `__attribute__((unused))` and `__attribute__((constructor))`, so make sure that these are available on your system.

 Lastly, the constructor calls link the test modules in a queue for execution, which means that, AFAIK, you can't fully define the order in which modules will be run.